claugersodre/BankTransfers/README.md

     Click on "Balance".
     Select the user from the dropdown menu to view their account balances.

+## Performing a Deposit

+To deposit funds in a specific account, perform the following steps:

+    Return to the main page.
+    Click on "Deposit".
+    Select the user initiating to deposit.
+    Choose the account.
+    Specify the deposit amount.
+    Click on the "Deposit" button to complete the transaction.

 ## Performing a Transfer

 To transfer funds between accounts, perform the following steps: